YangyangFu/fsd-agents/README.md

 - [] add base planning module
 - [x] check model parameters: trainable/nontrainable.
 The original has 52935567 in total
     - [x] [here](https://github.com/facebookresearch/detectron2/blob/543fd075e146261c2e2b0770c9b537314bdae572/detectron2/utils/analysis.py#L63-L65) shows the use of dicts in the inputs for complexity analysis. `get_complexity_info` can be used but need support list of tensors as inputs instead of dictionaries.
-    - [] small mismatch of model parameters compared with official models.
+    - [x] small mismatch of model parameters compared with official models.
+- [] how to control data type globally?